How to Make Fresh Egg Pasta at Home | Authentic Fettuccine & Tagliatelle Recipe

 An authentic recipe for making fresh egg pasta, such as fettuccine and tagliatelle, at home.

 Fresh egg pasta is so simple to make at home, it’s a wonder more people haven’t tried!
 Especially considering the fact that so many beloved sauces, such as ragù alla bolognese or meatballs, simply don’t belong on the dry flour pasta most people are accustomed to using.

 The basic dough from this recipe can be used to make all kinds of fresh egg pasta, such as ravioli and tortellini, but here we’re focusing on how to make two basic flat strand types: fettuccine and tagliatelle.
 The only difference between the two is the width of the strands.
 Fettuccine is thinner, usually no more than 1/4-inch wide, while tagliatelle can be up to 1/2-inch thick.
 Any wider, and the pasta becomes the classic “pappardelle!”

-The rule of thumb for fresh egg pasta is one egg per serving, “plus one for God.”
+The rule of thumb for fresh egg pasta is one egg and 100g of flour per serving, “plus one serving for God.”
 This recipe, which calls for five eggs, hence serves four.
 Smaller amounts, such as 2 servings, can skip "God's serving" and stick to 2 eggs and 200g of flour.

 For this recipe, you will need: